+Medical and Dental Expense from federal Form 1040, Schedule A, Line 4 Amount from Vermont Form IN-111, Line 6 3.
+Subtract Line 2 from Line 1.
+Enter here and on Schedule IN-112, Line 10 If you pay recurring monthly payments or entrance fees to a retirement community, these amounts may not be deductible.
+Please see our website at www.tax.vermont.gov for more information.
 SOCIAL SECURITY EXEMPTION WORKSHEET Instructions: It is important that you answer the questions in Section I to determine if you qualify for a full or partial exemption.
 If you qualify for a partial exemption, you may move on to Section II to calculate the amount of the exemption.
-ECTION I: Do you qualify for the Vermont Social Security full or partial exemption?
+SECTIO ON I: Do you qualify for the Vermont Social Security full or partial exemption?
 1. Did you report an amount on federal Form 1040, U.S. Individual Income Tax Return, Line 5b, earning Social Security benefits that were taxable in the current tax year?
 No. You do not qualify for this exemption.
 Yes.
 Proceed to question 2.
-2. If you are: • Married filing jointly, is your Adjusted Gross Income (AGI) on Form IN-111, Vermont Income Tax Return, Line 1, less than \$70,000? • Single, head of household, qualifying widow(er), or married filing separately, is your AGI on Form IN-111, Line 1, less than \$55,000?
+2 If you are: 2.
+Married filing jointly, is your Adjusted Gross Income (AGI) on Form IN-111, Vermont Income Tax Return, Line 1, less than \$70,000? • Single, head of household, qualifying widow(er), or married filing separately, is your AGI on Form IN-111, Line 1, less than \$55,000?
 No. You do not qualify for this exemption.
 Yes.
 You qualify for Vermont's Social Security exemption.
 Proceed to question 3.
 3. If you are: • Married filing jointly, is your AGI less than \$60,000?
 Single, head of household, qualifying widow(er), or married filing separately, is your AGI less than \$45,000?
 No. Please proceed to Section II of this worksheet.
 Yes.
-You qualify for a full exemption.
-Please enter the full amount from federal Form 1040, Line 5b, on Schedule IN-112, Line 10.
-ECTIO N II: Calculating your Social Security Partial Exemption This section is for married joint filers with an Adjusted Gross Income (AGI) between \$60,000-\$70,000 and for single, head of household, qualifying widow(er), or married separate filers with an AGI between \$45,000-\$55,000.
-4. If you are: • Married filing jointly, enter \$70,000. • All other filing statuses, enter \$55,000 5.
-Enter your AGI from Form IN-111, Line 1 Subtract Line 5 from Line 4.
+You qualify for a full exemption .
+Please enter the full amount from federal Form 1040, Line 5b, on Schedule IN-112, Line 11.
+SECTIO ON II: Calculating your Social Security Partial Exemption This section is for married joint filers with an Adjusted Gross Income (AGI) between \$60,000-\$70,000 and for single, head of household, qualifying widow(er), or married separate filers with an AGI between \$45,000-\$55,000.
+4. If you are: • Married filing jointly, enter \$70,000. • All other filing statuses, enter \$55,000 Enter your AGI from Form IN-111, Line 1 Subtract Line 5 from Line 4.
 If Line 5 is greater than Line 4, enter -0 Divide Line 6 by \$10,000.
 This value will be a decimal.
-Please round to the second decimal place (Example : .481 would round to .48) 8.
-Enter the lesser of Line 7 or the value 1 (This line should not be greater than 1) Enter the amount from federal Form 1040, Line 5b Amount of partial exemption.
+Please round to the second decimal place (Example : .481 would round to .48) Enter the lesser of Line 7 or the value 1 (This line should not be greater than 1) Enter the amount from federal Form 1040, Line 5b 10.
+Amount of partial exemption.
 Multiply Line 9 by Line 8.
-Enter this amount on Schedule IN-112, Line 10 www.tax.vermont.gov Page 2 of 3

-Note about civil unions: If you are in a civil union and filing jointly, you should file for this exemption as married filing jointly.
+Enter this amount on Schedule IN-112, Line 11 Note about civil unions: If you are in a civil union and filing jointly, you should file for this exemption as married filing jointly.
 If you are a civil union and filing separately, you should file as married filing separately.